Slow Living Is The Antidote To Hustle Culture – If You Can Access It

 Advertisement

-As a result, I felt this never-ending sense of guilt for not constantly monetising my time or using it to be ultra-productive.
-I wanted a radical shift in my outlook on working life, which 'slow living' seemed to promise.
+As a result I felt this never-ending sense of guilt for not constantly monetizing my time or using it to be ultra productive.
+I wanted a radical shift in my outlook on working life, which slow living seemed to promise.

 Slow living is essentially the practice of living more consciously and intentionally, explains Elsa Grace Evelyn, a content creator on TikTok and Instagram who inadvertently introduced me to the concept.
 Her videos, which showcase beautifully edited fragments of her life and the things that she loves, all centre around slow living.
 That might mean foraging, wild swimming, upcycling old clothes and furniture or just taking the time to appreciate nature.